Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

     If you have discovery disabled, this means you will not try to find other nodes to connect to, but others can still find and connect to you.

-## Adding Private Transaction Managers
+## Adding private transaction managers

-In this tutorial, there will be no focus on the advanced features of adding a new Private Transaction Manager (PTM).
+In this tutorial, there will be no focus on the advanced features of adding a new private transaction manager (PTM).
 This tutorial uses [Tessera](https://github.com/ConsenSys/tessera) for any examples.

 Adding a new node to the PTM is relatively straight forward, but there are a lot of extra options that can be used,